 "Yes.
 It was good."

 They approach a small entourage with two mechanical baby giraffes that slowly walk down the side lane in the street.
 A laser light show projected overhead announces an upcoming entertainment event.
-As they pass, Kendra records a quick video, makes a note of the time and place, and posts an entry to her stream.
+As they pass, Lucid records a quick video, makes a note of the time and place, and posts an entry to her stream.

-"Yeah, well, the government itself came after me for that one," Kendra says.
+"Yeah, well, the government itself came after me for that one," Lucid says.
 "The more I pushed in for some clarity, the more they pushed back with obscurity and secret threats that I could never pin on them.
 So I stick with debunking the nutters, and doing some coolhunting.
 Finding cool events and places, that sort of thing.
 Besides, the big news organizations don't do investigative reporting, so why should I?"

 "Because truth matters?"